 Availability.
 As a host, you’ll be expected to be on hand 24/7 to respond to potential guests and to handle any questions or maintenance issues that arise once the guests have arrived.
 As they aren’t staying there very long, guests will expect things to be dealt with quickly.

 Resources.
 You’ll need reliable contractors, hotel standard linen management, and information about what’s happening in the local area to attract guests to your property.
-Even in the most rustic of properties, guests will expect a high level of cleanliness and you need to know you’ve the resources to get your property turned around and ready for new guests asap.
+Even in the most rustic of properties, guests will expect a high level of cleanliness and you need to know you have the resources to get your property turned around and ready for new guests asap.

 Professional Co-Hosting solutions

 Pass the Keys, Swansea is a new kind of property management company that specialises in short-letting.
 We work with landlords and homeowners to host their properties on sites like Airbnb and Booking.com at a professional standard, and handle the time, availability and resources issues so you don’t have to.
-We’re a full service operation created specifically to give homeowners the ability to maximise their short-let rental income without any hassle.
+We’re a full service operation, created specifically to give homeowners the ability to maximise their short-let rental income without any hassle.

 Pass the Key is the UK’s leading short-let property management company, and one of only three companies in the whole of the UK to be awarded Airbnb’s Professional Co-Host status.